-City agrees to provide flat badges for sale by Department to employees working in the Criminal division.
+City agrees to provide flat badges for sale by Department to employees working in the Criminal and Community Justice Divisions.
 The flat badge remains property of the City, and at the time of employee termination, the badge must be returned to the Department without reimbursement to the employee.
-However, if the employee is transferring to the Civil division or retires, the Department will exchange the flat badge for an encased flat badge.
+However, if the employee transfers to the Civil division or ends their employment at the City Attorney's office, the employee may choose to sell the badge to another eligible attorney in the Criminal or Community Justice Divisions or have the flat badge encased at the employee's expense.